 On 4 July, restrictions were eased to allow domestic travel across England.
 There is no limitation on how far you can go, and all accommodation options except hostels are open for business so you can stay overnight.
 This includes hotels, self-catering apartments, campsites and caravan parks, all of which operate under the Government’s 1m (3.3ft) social-distancing rule.
 Spa facilities remain closed in hotels until further notice.

 Meanwhile, 4 July also saw pubs, restaurants and cinemas welcomed back customers – with pubs operating table service only.
-The same went for cultural venues such as galleries and museums and attractions.
+The same goes for cultural venues such as galleries and museums and attractions.
 These include Blackpool Pleasure Beach and Alton Towers, but you’ll need to book tickets for both in advance.

 Brits are also be able to cross borders from England into Scotland and Wales without the need to quarantine.